 We also recognize that training is essential to your success as a summer clerk.
 In addition to the one-on-one training you receive while working alongside our attorneys, we offer formal training programs that will help you learn the skills you need to succeed at Fisher Phillips.
 Our clerks also have many opportunities to observe court appearances, depositions, client meetings and mediations.
-Each summer clerk is assigned an associate mentor who serves as a resource throughout the six-week summer program.
+Each summer clerk is assigned an associate mentor who serves as a resource throughout the summer program.

 Our summer program is not all about work.
 We also host a variety of social events to give you the opportunity to meet us outside of the office.
 Past events have included wine tastings, dinner parties at partners’ homes, impromptu happy hours, museum tours, sports outings, and community service events.

 Entry Level Associates

 Fisher Phillips visits a number of law schools to interview and recruit third-year law students for entry-level associate positions in our Columbia, Irvine, Los Angeles, San Diego, and San Francisco offices as our staffing needs dictate.
 We do not accept applications for entry-level positions for any of our other offices.

 What characteristics does Fisher Phillips look for in a law student?

 We seek students from diverse backgrounds who are mature, self-motivated, confident, and hardworking.
 Strong analytical and writing skills are essential, as are creativity, superior academic credentials and a genuine interest in the practice of labor and employment law.
 Prior human resources or management experience is helpful, but not required.